Zapratkyn/webserv/README.md

 Notes about request handling :

-Depending on the browser, the header will not be structured exactly the same
+The request is kinda random.

-Firefox and Safari ask for a specific location in the first line (GET [location] HTTP/1.1)
+Sometimes you'll get the location on the first line

-Chrome and Brave ask for a specific location later, in a line called 'Referer' (Referer: http://localhost:[port][location])
+Sometimes you'll get it later on a line called 'Referer'

+We need to check both every time